sdem88/FLUJO-AI-Platform-v2/README.md

 2. Click "Add Server" to install a new MCP server
 3. Choose from GitHub repository or local filesystem
 4. Configure server settings and environment variables
 5. Start and manage your server

+#### Using Docker-based MCP Servers

+When running FLUJO in Docker, you can use Docker-based MCP servers:

+1. Go to the MCP page
+2. Click "Add Server" to install a new MCP server
+3. Choose "Docker" as the installation method
+4. Provide the Docker image name and any required environment variables
+5. Start and manage your server

 ### Creating Workflows